m. Provisions and contingent liabilities

 Diluted EPS is calculated by dividing the profit attributable to equity shareholders (after adjusting for interest on the convertible securities) by the weighted average number of equity shares outstanding during the year plus the weighted average number of equity shares that would be issued on conversion of all the dilutive potential equity shares into equity shares.

-(i) During the year ended March 31, 2016, GIL had issued FCCB (attributable to the Demerged Undertaking stands vested to the Company pursuant to the Demerger), however, the same has not been included in the calculation of diluted earnings per share for period ended March 31, 2024 and March 31, 2023 respectively because they are anti-dilutive. (also refer note 16(1))
+(i) During the year ended March 31, 2016, GAL had issued FCCB ( attributable to the Demerged Undertaking stands Vested to the company pursuant to the Demerger), however, the same has not been included in the calculation of diluted earnings per share for year ended March 31, 2024 because they are anti-dilutive. (also refer note 16(1)).

 31 Significant accounting judgements, estimates and assumptions